smcc007/BirdMatchingGame/README.md

 # BirdMatchingGame
-This progam will be designed to solve a matching game as a learning process for the Rust Language.
+This progam will be designed to solve a matching game as a learning opportunity for the Rust Language.